cedric-dufour/connectiq-app-glidersk/README.md

    along your flight path
  - a Timers view, allowing to keep track of time since the activity, its recording and the last lap were started
+ - a Log view, allowing to keep track of your last activities

 Build, Installation and Usage